Amazon is gearing up to overthrow Netflix with a free-of-charge video streaming service, if new reports are to be believed.

 According to the New York Post, tipsters have revealed the online retail giant is nearly ready to send an ad-supported service, negating the need to charge consumers for viewing content.

 The insider sources say the service will be separate from the paid-for Prime membership, which currently gives access to Amazon Instant Video.

-Michael Pachter, analyst at Wedbush Securities, commented on the rumours, stating: “If they do an ad-supported service, they will decouple it from Prime and that is a Netflix killer.”
+Michael Pachter, analyst at Wedbush Securities, commented on the rumours, stating: “If they do an ad-supported service,

 “Who wouldn’t switch if you were poor or you’re a cord-cutter?” added Pachter.